designxsteph/StephHays/input/archive/blog-designing-the-kbupdate-dashboard-components-with-powershell-universal.md

 <h2 class="mt-4">Wait, hold up.
 Is that... dim mode?</h2>

-Turns out, that since all the colors are contained in the JSON file, adding or updating a theme is a breeze.
+Turns out, since all the colors are contained in the JSON file, adding or updating a theme is a breeze.
 Just swap out a few colors and that's it!
 Pretty nifty, aye?

 <p class="lead mb-0">Let's go back to the prerequisites:</p>
 <ul class="list-unstyled mb-0">